IvanX8635/post-apocalyptic-adventure/first-route/women2.md

-# Its the women you saved she has nursed you back to life.
+# Its the women you saved in the start.

+# She has nursed you back to health.

+# How will your life continue???

 [Start over](../your-adventure-begins.md)